prakashadhikary/prakashadhikary/README.md

 ## Summary

-* Around 2 years of experience in developing user interfaces using **HTML, CSS, JavaScript and Bootstrap**.
+* 2 years of experience in developing user interfaces using **HTML, CSS, JavaScript and Bootstrap**.
 * Experience on Angular with the concept of **Services, Directives, Pipes, Forms and Lazy Loading**.
 * Good knowledge in developing Single Page Applications (SPAs) using JavaScript frameworks like **Angular, React**.
 * Good understanding of **Typescript and Javascript**.